-As a visual artist my desire is to capture a particular subject in order to elicit an emotional response while also improving the mental well-being of the viewer.
-I seek to document life through my art.
-Looking back on art from different time periods we find artworks often reflect an era we no longer have access to.
+As a visual artist my desire is to document life through my art.
+Looking back on art from different time periods reveals artworks that reflect an era we no longer have access to.
 I love the idea of capturing people and places in such a way as to be a historian for future generations.
 As a watercolor artist my goal as a craftsman is to understand the nature of the medium and surface.
 With each artwork I seek to better master the flow of water – how different brushes move water around, how different pigments mix together, and how different surfaces absorb or repel the medium.

 The first comprehensive series I worked on focused on historic architecture buildings from around the world.
 Painting this series, I use a multi-step process that involves measuring, aligning, drawing, retracing, and painting.
 Shortly after starting the architecture series, I began a parallel series of botanical watercolors which served as a means of breaking up the rigid architecture works with looser, less complicated subjects.